 Lungo translates to long, and the name’s not accidental.
-Caffè lungo is made with a double amount of water (compared to espresso), so its flavor is not as intense.
+Caffè lungo is coffee with a double amount of water (when you compare it to espresso), so its flavor is not as intense.
 Don’t confuse it with caffè americano – in lungo, all the water is brewed, while in Americano water is added to an instant espresso.

-Freddo means cold, so as you can figure out, it’s a coffee served cool.
-The word freddo by itself is usually used for describing a simple cold espresso.
+Freddo means cold, so as you can figure out, it’s a coffee which they serve cold.
+Italians use the word freddo by itself for ordering a simple cold espresso.
 It’s either made right when you order it and served rather lukewarm, or prepared before and kept in the refrigerator before serving, which makes it freezing.

 If you like the flavor of coffee, but don’t want or can’t drink beverages with caffeine, you should remember the term hag.
-Known also as un deca, the hag is a decaf coffee.
+It is also familiar as un deca, the hag is a decaf coffee.
 You can get an espresso hag, cappuccino hag, lungo hag, etc.

-Panna isn’t a type of coffee, but merely cream that you might want to be added to your beverage or not.
+Panna isn’t a type of coffee.
+It is rather merely cream that you might want on top of your beverage or not.
 If you ask for caffè con Panna, you’ll get a shot of espresso with a bit of cream on the top.

-Caffè d’orzo is a caffeine-free drink made of ground barley.
-Its flavor reminds espresso, but it’s a bit more delicate and somewhat earthly.
+Caffè d’orzo is a caffeine-free drink that exists of ground barley.
+Its flavor reminds espresso, but it’s a bit more delicate and somewhat earthy.
 Caffè d’orzo is a great alternative for those who stay away from caffeine.

-Caffè al Ginseng is an espresso made with ginseng.
-Besides of adding a bit of a nutty flavor, ginseng is supposed to make you more energetic and focused.
+Caffè al Ginseng is an espresso that contains ginseng.
+Besides of adding a bit of a nutty flavor, ginseng makes you more energetic and gives you more focus.
 Many say its taste is similar to Chai Tea Latte widely known in the United States.

 Corretto takes Italian coffee to another level.
-It’s a shot of espresso mixed with a bit of alcohol.
-Brandy, Grappa, and sambuca are used most often, but you can ask for something else if you fancy so.
+It’s a mix of alcohol with a shot of espresso.
+To make a cornetto, they most often use brandy, Grappa, and sambuca, but you can ask for something else if you fancy so.
 To order it, you should say un caffè corretto alla grappa and just change the last word depending on what liquor you prefer.
 Interestingly, corretto in Italian means correct, which seems to imply only coffee with liquor is the right one.
 Well, we’ll leave it for you to judge!